Teddy Sheringham: Portsmouth

 On the expiry of his Tottenham contract at the end of the 2002–03 season, Tottenham decided not to offer Sheringham a new contract and he joined Portsmouth in their first season in the Premier League.
-Sheringham became the oldest Premiership player to score a hat-trick when he scored three against Bolton early in the season.
+Sheringham became the oldest Premier League player to score a hat-trick when he scored three against Bolton early in the season.
 Despite this, he was only contracted to the club for one season and, despite scoring in his final game (a 5–1 win victory over Middlesbrough with the club already secure in the top flight), at the end of the 2003–04 season, Portsmouth decided not to offer the 38-year-old striker another contract but he insisted that he wanted to continue his top flight career at another club.
 Sheringham made 38 appearances for Portsmouth, scoring ten goals.